ccorderor/huawei-sun2000-modbus-rtu-mqtt/README.md

 # Huawei SUN2000 KTL L1 Inverter Modbus RTU to MQTT
-Monitoring the Huawei SUN2000L KTL L1 inverter via Modbus TCP and publishing the values to MQTT
+Monitoring the Huawei SUN2000L KTL L1 inverter via Modbus RTU and publishing the values to MQTT

 **What is this?**

-This script allows to control a Huawei SUN2000L KTL L1 inverter via Modbus TCP and to publish the values in MQTT (for use in node-red, Home Assistant, OpenHab...).
+This script allows to control a Huawei SUN2000L KTL L1 inverter via Modbus RTU and to publish the values in MQTT (for use in node-red, Home Assistant, OpenHab...).

-I created this script because the examples I found on the internet did not work with the dongle (SDongle A52) using LAN connection and not via WiFi.
-It seems that the SUN2000L is quite peculiar with its Modbus TCP protocol...
+This is the RTU version of my TCP project: https://github.com/ccorderor/huawei-sun2000-modbus-mqtt

 I use a forked version of the HuaweiSolar library (https://gitlab.com/Emilv2/huawei-solar) from Emilv2.